apehex/tokun/articles/tokun.16.md

 At most, bringing the embedding dimension to 256 would mean:

 - removing the embedding layer entirely
-- roughly dividing the attention layers by a factor ` 256 ** 2 = 65536`
+- roughly dividing the attention layers by a factor `16 ** 2 = 256`
 - dividing the feed forward layers by the same factor
-- all in all the model would be shrunk to 15M parameters
+- all in all the model would be shrunk to 38M parameters or so

 But that's an extreme scenario, the balance is definitely somewhere in-between.